adon-cloudcannon/landing-page-test/src/collections/ssg-pages/sveltekit.md

         - _bookshop_name: simple/text-block
           content:
             text_markdown: >-
-              Want to learn more about Svelte?
+              Want to learn more about SvelteKit?
 Whether it's Svelte specific documentation, SvelteKit tutorials, or SvelteKit themes that you're after, CloudCannon has you covered!
           styles: